projectcalico/calico/README.md

 To learn more about CNI, visit the [appc/cni][cni] repo.

 ## Building the plugins and running tests
 To build the Calico Networking Plugin for CNI locally, clone this repository and run `make`.
-This will build both CNI plugin binaries and run the unit and fv tests.
+This will build both CNI plugin binaries and run the tests.

 - To just build the binaries, with no tests, run `make binary`.
 This will produce `dist/calico` and `dist/calico-ipam`.
-- To only run the unit tests, simply run `make ut`.
-- To only run the fv tests, simply run `make fv`.
+- To only run the tests, simply run `make test`.

-- To build the docker image, run `make docker`.
+## Release process
+* Create a release on Github and use it to create a tag
+* Check the tag out locally and run
+    * `make release`
+* Attach `dist/calico` and `dist/calico-ipam` to the Github release

 [cni]: https://github.com/appc/cni
 [config]: configuration.md